Back to Rankings

 Analysis of Japan's policy signalling profile

-Analyzing the dimension scores, Japan shows the highest signalling intensity in Legislative/Regulatory Activism with a score of 76.08, indicating strong policy engagement in this area.
-The Speech & Expression Climate, with a score of 56.96, and Corporate/Investor Signalling, at 58.04, demonstrate moderate levels of signalling intensity.
-On the other hand, Institutional DEI Policy Intensity and Education & Curriculum Signalling are relatively lower at 47.33 and 50.06, respectively, reflecting a more conservative approach in institutional policies and educational frameworks.
-Media & Platform Moderation and Protest & Activism Salience also depict moderate engagement with scores of 50.36 and 53.18, suggesting a balanced approach to content moderation and activism.
-Overall, Japan's dimension scores reveal a nuanced landscape of policy signalling, balancing between conservative traditions and emerging progressive elements.
+Analyzing the dimension scores, Japan shows the highest signalling intensity in the Legislative/Regulatory Activism dimension with a score of 76.41, indicating a strong focus on regulatory measures in recent years.
+The Speech & Expression Climate and Corporate/Investor Signalling dimensions also exhibit moderate signalling intensity, scoring 55.05 and 55.59, respectively.
+Conversely, the Institutional DEI Policy Intensity and Education & Curriculum Signalling dimensions are lower, at 44.19 and 48.00, respectively, suggesting more modest engagement in these areas.
+The Media & Platform Moderation and Protest & Activism Salience dimensions, scoring 47.56 and 51.20, show moderate levels of policy signalling intensity, reflecting a balanced approach to content moderation and civic engagement.

 Score Breakdown by Dimension